t-maka/GRC-Portfolio-Project/README.md

 ## 🛡️ Data Security & DLP – Insider Threat Program

+Protecting sensitive information from within the organization is addressed through the development of a strong Insider Threat Program.

 ### 🚨 Components
 - Encrypt data (at rest & in transit).
 - Use DLP to prevent leaks.